Skip to main content

 npm run db:generate

-This creates SQL migration files in drizzle/migrations_sqlite/ that work across all database types.
+This generates SQL migration files in drizzle/migrations/.

 4. Apply Migrations Migrations are automatically applied on server startup.
 You can also run them manually: